vibbits/gentle-hands-on-python/quizzes/day2_afternoon.md

         baz = [v] + baz
 ```

-- Reverses a list given as an argument
+A.  Reverses a list given as an argument

-- Nothing
+B.  Nothing

-- Returns the input list unmodified
+C.  Returns the input list unmodified

-- Sums the values of the input list
+D.  Sums the values of the input list

 # What is the output of this expression?